 The Cyberattacks That Never Happened: Five Fake Breaches Devised By Cybercriminals

-Organizations face unprecedented challenges protecting against narrative attacks caused by misinformation and disinformation, now a go-to tactic for opportunistic cyber threat actors.
+Organizations face unprecedented challenges protecting against narrative attacks, now a go-to tactic for opportunistic cyber threat actors.

 In 2023, the U.S. Securities and Exchange Commission adopted new guidelines requiring registrants to disclose cybersecurity incidents within four days of exposure.
 The rapid timeline exposes companies to negative messaging, as the cycle from news to social media to create harmful narratives can start with a single post and scale within minutes- necessitating a swift and appropriate response.
 This adverse exposure is exacerbated by deceptive tactics employed by cybercriminals, as there are few regulations protecting organizations from misleading or exaggerated claims of breaches.
 If not handled strategically and quickly, these fake cyberattacks can make organizations more vulnerable to financial, operational, and reputational harm.